My Sinus Story

 What is phlegm?

 It is a frontline defense mechanism of the respiratory system.
 It uses a specialized type of mucus produced only in the breathing organs, but not in the nasal cavity.
 Besides having the usual chemical contents of mucus--mucins, salts, electrolytes, etc--it also packs a very powerful array of virus and bacteria fighting substances.
 It is very sticky so it can hang on securely where it's needed and trap and destroy those unwanted invaders.
 When its job is done it begins to detach itself and move, with the help of the cilia, toward the throat area, laden with dead bacteria, viruses, germs.
 This is why phlegm should not be swallowed.
+Keeping the sinus cavity healthy helps prevent diseases of the sinus cavity, sinus infections, sinus drainage, sinus pressure, drainage, etc. Food choice, especially with respect to dairy products, is important in avoiding sinus and allergy issues with their excessive mucus telltale.

 Where is phlegm produced?